Dannark/Android-Launcher-for-VSCode/README.md

 ## Release Notes

+- Added useful information messages, log erros and links to guide your when something goes wrong.
+- Added Command: Create Android Emulator
-- List of avaliable Devices
+- Added Command: List of Android Emulators
-- Start an Android Emulator
+- Added Command: Delete An Android Emulator

 ### 0.0.1

 Initial release of Android Launching Emulator

+### 0.0.3

+New features release are still in experimental stage
 -----------------------------------------------------------------------------------------------------------